Victoriartszg/Markdown-Intro/ABOUTME.md

 # Introduction

-I'm Victoria Zanello, I come from North of France.
-I've been working since november 2019 in Zalando as a customer specialist for French, Belgium and Luxembourg market.
-However I am reskilling in Full Stack, and more particular in Mobile Development.
+I'm Victoria Zanello, I come from the north of France.
+I've been working in Zalando since november 2019 in Zalando as a customer specialist for French, Belgium and Luxembourg markets.
+However I am following a Full Stack course and I would like to reskill in Mobile Development.

 ## 5 cities I have visited

-- [ ] London
+- [X] London
-- [ ] Brighton
+- [X] Brighton
-- [ ] Edinburgh
+- [X] Edinburgh
-- [ ] Lisbon
+- [X] Lisbon
-- [ ] Porto
+- [X] Porto

 ## My hobbies